 Stop and ponder that.

 Money makes us adversaries in subtle ways.
-It’s sinister, but we’ve lived with this feeling so long that sinister nature doesn’t consciously register.
+It’s sinister, but we’ve lived with this feeling so long, that sinister nature doesn’t consciously register anymore.
 It motivates behavior most of us would rather not see in the world.
-Yes, it creates many positive benefits, yet those benefits can exist in far greater quantity if there was no money at all.
+It creates many positive benefits too, yet those benefits can exist in far greater quantity if there was no money at all.
 After all, we have all the resources we need to do everything we want.
 The only thing preventing the doing is money sitting there between the resources and our desire.